alisrour97/px4_rover_boat/README.md

 Then copy paste folder file **4022_gz_jet_ski** found in the **cad_px4_jet_ski** folder of this repo.

-Also, don't forget to add it to the CMakelist.txt in the same subdirectory.
+**NOTE** don't forget to add it to the CMakelist.txt in the same subdirectory.

-After that you can move towards the models in **gz** by
+Change to world directory:

 ```
 cd /PX4-Autopilot/Tools/simulation/gz/worlds